bitcoin-api/bitcoin-api-full-stack/README.md

 ## API, Exchange, and Casino Features

-* You can configure the lowest possible fees (blockchain fee only on withdraw)
+* Can configure the lowest possible fees (blockchain fee only on withdraw)
-* It's quick to set up
+* Quick to set up
-* It's extremely scalable
+* Extremely scalable
-* It's really cheap to operate
+* Highly economical operation fees
-* It has very robust security
+* Very robust security

 ## Contents